Next Monday is Halloween already?!

 Books

-Thirteen Reasons Why by Jay Asher: B-.
-Or, TH1RTEEN R3ASONS WHY, as the book cover is stylized.
-I’m seeing Jay Asher with a friend this week, so I thought it was appropriate to read this beforehand.
-It’s also my sister’s favorite book, so it’s good to see what she enjoys reading.
+sister’s favorite book, so it’s good to see what she enjoys reading.
 This book was fine.
-I’m not sure what beyond the premise of the plot rubbed me the wrong way enough to only give this a B-.
+I’m not sure what beyond the premise of the plot

-Drums, Girls & Dangerous Pies by Jordan Sonnenblick: C+.
-This is the aforementioned leukemia drama written long before John Green made cancer trendy for young adult readers.
-It’s a cutesy, innocuous debut novel that is written exactly like a debut novel—full of plot tropes and shoddy writing.
+written long before John Green made cancer trendy for young adult readers.
+It’s a cutesy, innocuous debut novel that is

-The Emotionary by Eden Sher and Julia Wertz: B. Reviewed here.
+and Julia Wertz: B. Reviewed here.
 I’m still baffled by The Fart Party.

-I’m running short on time so I’m just going to list the movies I watched last week.
+I’m running short on time so I’m just going to list the movies I

 Movies

-Love and FriendshipB
+Love and Friendship: B.

-In honor of Halloween, the books and movies I plan on committing to are more of the horror variety.
+In honor of Halloween, the books and movies I plan on committing to are

 Books

-Psycho by Robert Bloch.
-Psycho is one of my all-time favorite films, and while I was aware of its source material, I never got around to read it.
-I found this on audiobook, so it should be quick.
+is one of my all-time favorite films, and while I was aware of its source

-The Birds by Daphne du Maurier.
-Again with the Alfred Hitchcock source material, apparently.
+Maurier.
+Again with the Alfred Hitchcock

 Assorted short stories by Edgar Allan Poe.
 This feels appropriate for the season.